vzaar/vzaar-api-java/README.md

 ## Custom Configuration

-You can also use the `RestClientConfiguration` to configure the SDK.
-Apart from the the client id and auth token all the other values have defaults show below.
+You can also use `RestClientConfiguration` to configure the SDK.
+Apart from the the client id and auth token all the other values have defaults.

 ```
     Vzaar vzaar = Vzaar.make(new RestClientConfiguration()